kelsiegosser/reception-website/README.md

-# reception-website
+# Wedding Website
-This is the website for our reception
+Website for Wedding and Reception details